Sydney-Informatics-Hub/training.artemis.introhpc/_episodes/04-submitting-jobs.md

 ## Artemis Job Queues

 Artemis' scheduler reserves portions of the cluster for different job types, in order to make access fairer for all users.
 However, the most commonly used queues are not specified in a resource request, but are allocated automatically based on what resources are requested.
-These primary queues all fall under the **defaultQ** -- which is also the default queue set for any job that does not specify its queue with a ```-q``` directive.
+These primary queues all fall under the **defaultQ** (which is also the default queue set for any job that does not specify its queue with a ```-q``` directive).

 The queues under **defaultQ** are _small_, _normal_, _large_, _highmem_ and _gpu_.
-Jobs are allocated to them based according to the resource limits set for each queue; jobs will only run in a queue whose limits it satisfies.
+Jobs are allocated to them according to the resource limits set for each queue: jobs will only run in a queue whose limits it satisfies.
 Recall that resources are requested with ```-l``` directives.
 The resource limits for each queue are listed below.
 Importantly, as soon as GPU resources are requested, jobs are assigned to the GPU queue -- there is no other queue with GPU resources.

 | Queue | Invocation | Max Walltime  | Max Cores per<br>Job / User / Node | Memory (GB) per<br>Node / Core | Fair Share Weight |
 |:--|:--:|:--:|:--:|:---:|:---:|